 He glides to the senator.
 "My man, Senator Trator."
 They try an awkward high-five that doesn't quite connect because one of them is real and the other is virtual.

 The senator says, "Thank you for gracing us with a visit.
 What an honor!"
-He extends an arm toward the virtual intruder.
+He faces the audience and extends an arm toward the virtual intruder.
 "The elite of the multinational elites, Power!"

 There are several boos and hisses mixed in with the applause.

-Kendra and Jules make their way to the front of the cordon.
-Kendra grimaces.
+Lucid and Jules make their way to the front of the cordon.
+Lucid grimaces.
 "Look who's here."

 Jules says, "Why haven't I ever seen him like this?"